cubpack645/pinewoodderby/readme.md

 The --dryrun parameter is required as a safety measure, to make sure you are running the mock command intentionally (as it will overwrite any existing prelims results).

-There similar mock commands for the other rounds: mockdens mockslowest mocksemis mockfinal
+There are similar mock commands for the other rounds: mockdens mockslowest mocksemis mockfinal

 Good luck!